Skip to main content

 • goreleaser release is used to build, package and release the artifacts.

-• The --skip-publish flag is useful for inspecting the packages without publishing.
+• The --skip publish (shown as the older --skip-publish option in the GIF below) flag is useful for inspecting the packages without publishing.

 • The --snapshot flag is useful for ignoring the version tag.